haimkastner/castnet-blog/contents/en/blog/private-vpn-on-aws.md

 🔐 In this tutorial we will learn how to create a private VPN server on the AWS cloud 🔐

 ## What is a VPN
-The idea is to route all network traffic through another computer (the VPN server) so in terms of our request recipient the computer that sent the request is the VPN server and in terms of our ISP  we accessed the server the VPN only.
+The idea is to route all network traffic through another computer (the VPN server) so in terms of our request recipient the computer that sent the request is the VPN server and in terms of our ISP we accessed to the VPN only.

 You can read more about it [here](https://en.wikipedia.org/wiki/Virtual_private_network) and [here](https://www.howtogeek.com/133680/htg-explains-what-is-a-vpn/).